 Day 2: New Delhi – Jaipur: Check out from the hotel in New Delhi very early in the morning and drive to the railway station to catch train to Jaipur, capital of Rajasthan.
 Check into a hotel on arrival.
 Take some rest.
 Afterwards, set out to explore Jaipur.

 Begin the city tour with a lunch at one of the restaurants.
 After a delicious lunch, visit City Palace, which served as the royal residence and capital from 1727 onwards.
 There is a big museum which is open for public viewing.
-Descendents of Royal family still lives here.
+Descendants of Royal family still lives here.
 After a visit to City Palace move to Jantar Mantar, a collection of nineteen architectural astronomical instruments, built by the Rajput king Sawai Jai Singh in 1734.

 Go for a walk along the markets in Jaipur – Chhoti Chaupar and Badi Chaupar.
 Feel free to do shopping in these markets.